-The Director of Environment, Communities & Leisure left the Council on 28 November 2021.
-The replacement postholder commenced employment on 1 March 2022.
-For completeness, part year remuneration details for each postholder are included in the table above, as both were full members of SLT in the year.
+The Director of Environment, Communites & Leisure left the Council on 31 December 2022.
+For completeness, part year remuneration details for the postholder are included in the table above, as they were a full member of SLT in the year.

 Chief Executive

-Director of Environment,

-Communities & Leisure

 Director of Corporate

 Resources & S151 Officer

+Communities & Leisure (part

+year)

-Director of Org'l Devel. &
+Director of Environment,

-Democratic Services (part

-year as post deleted)
+Communities & Leisure (part

+year)